ku-sldg/haskell-am/README.md

 ```

-This describes a simple attestation protocol that first generates a nonce(am_genNonce), then passes that nonce as initial evidence to the execution of a Copland phrase named `proto1`(am_runCOP proto1 n).  `proto1` starts with an AT request to Place 1 to perform the remaining measurement actions.
+This describes a typical attestation protocol that first generates a nonce(am_genNonce), then passes that nonce as initial evidence to the execution of a Copland phrase named `proto1`(am_runCOP proto1 n).  `proto1` starts with an AT request to Place 1 to perform some measurement actions.
 Upon receiving the request, Place 1 copies the nonce, measures the file "target.txt" (hashes its contents), bundles these two items, and finally signs the bundle before sending it back to the client.
-A complete description of the Copland language and its semantics can be found here: (TODO: link to orchestrating layered attestations paper).
+A complete description of the Copland language and its semantics can be found here: [Orchestrating Layered Attestations](https://ku-sldg.github.io/copland///resources/copland-post-2019.pdf).
 Upon receiving this evidence, the client performs appraisal and outputs the result.

 The `-a` option tells the client to perform appraisal on the resulting evidence.
 Currently appraisal is written as an ad-hoc function in Haskell so that it can only appraise evidence produced by the `proto1` protocol above.
-The `-w` option is crucial here because it configures and spawns the attestation server thread for Place 1 before sending the initial request.
+The `-w` option is crucial here because it configures and spawns an attestation server thread for Place 1 before sending the initial request.
 If we omit the `-w` option we would have to 1) use the `-n FILENAME` option to specify a Place -> Address mapping that includes an entry for Place 1, and 2) start a server at that same Address manually before sending the request.

 ### `make term`

 `make term` executes the appraiser client with the `-w` and `-t ../t.hs` options.
 The `-t` option allows the user to execute a custom Copland phrase given in the input file ../t.hs.
 Note:  only the term at the TOP of the file is read as input.
 As specified, the t.hs file must appear in the top-level directory of the repo(the ../ is necessary because the executable runs in the context of the stack project which is one directory deep).
 The user can of course tweak the command from the Makefile and provide their own fully qualified path to the input file.
 Using a .hs file extension for the input file and an editor that supports Haskell syntax highlighting is useful if you are constructing Copland terms by hand.
-Terms must be valid Haskell ADTs of type `T`, defined in CoplandLang.hs (TODO: put link).
+Terms must be valid Haskell ADTs of type `T`, defined in [CoplandLang.hs](https://github.com/ku-sldg/haskell-am/blob/master/copland-interp/src/CoplandLang.hs).

 ---